protonforest/apex-project/README.md

 ## Final Thoughts

 - I dont like `@SpringBootTests` integration tests in the controller- The controller is already responsible for so much.
 Not included in this project is custom serialization/deserialization, which we definitely want to write tests for if they exist.
 Theres also controller advise...Why add integration tests to the mix?
-Ideally, they would be Automated Postman Tests, or included in another testing file.
+Single Responsibility being violated strongly here.
+It's not really the developer's fault though.
+It comes with the territory of Spring Boot.
+Ideally, they would be Automated Postman Tests, or included in another testing file, clearly seperated away from the controller unit tests.
 - Spring Boot is designed for the microservice architecture.
 Our services are supposed to be small.
 Why create interfaces between classes when we only have 1 implementation 95% of the time?
 Use them when we need them, dont when we dont.
 Mockito allows us to still test everything as a unit, independently, without dependencies, without interfaces.
 - I like using BDD when I can, and since Spring Boot is stateless, the test naming convention `whenSomethingHappens_thenExpectThisResult` is clean and easy to read.
 - If the point calculator feature develops over time, (for example, by increasing the number of variables,) we could utilize "parameterized testing".